 And let me tell you—these decisions made all the difference.

-Because while obligations and responsibilities might make it difficult (if not impossible) to up and quit, move, or upend the most stressful and demanding parts of our lives, here are two things we can all do to make things a bit more manageable and pour back into ourselves as we pour into the world around us.
+Because while obligations and responsibilities might make it difficult (if not impossible) to up and quit, move, or upend the most stressful and demanding parts of our lives, here are two things we can all do to avoid burn out, make things a bit more manageable, and pour back into ourselves as we pour into the world around us.

 1. Give yourself permission to pause.